 Keywords: Idiopathic Intracranial hypertension (IIH), Cerebro spinal fluid (CSF), Papilledema, Intradural Extramedullary

-I, Debasish Hajra, am a Medical graduate from India and have been working in the Neurosurgery speciality in the UK for over 17 years.
-After completing my Membership Royal College of Surgeons (MRCS), I have worked as a registrar and subsequently got promotion as a senior registrar in Neurosurgery.
-I currently work in University Hospitals Coventry and Warwickshire, U.K. I have also passed my EANS (European Association of Neurosurgery Societies) exam and cleared my Fellowship Royal College of Surgeons (FRCS) part I exam.
-I have special interest in Spine and Skull base.
+Dr. Debasish Hajra, is a Medical graduate from India and have been working in the Neurosurgery speciality in the UK for over 17 years.
+After completing his Membership Royal College of Surgeons (MRCS), he has worked as a registrar and subsequently got promotion as a senior registrar in Neurosurgery.
+He currently works in University Hospitals Coventry and Warwickshire, U.K. He had also passed his EANS (European Association of Neurosurgery Societies) exam and cleared his Fellowship Royal College of Surgeons (FRCS) part I exam.
+He had a special interest in Spine and Skull base.

 - Time :